 Common Mistakes to Avoid

-- Using Old Garlic: If your garlic has those little green sprouts in the middle, remove them!
-Those sprouts are incredibly bitter and will ruin the delicate balance of the sauce.
+- Using Old Garlic: Sprouted garlic can add bitterness and ruin the balance of the sauce.

 Storage Advice